accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 This mechanism must preserve the content and functionality of the application or screen it modifies.

+#### Audio description (time-based media)

+Narration added (via a sound file) to an audio track to describe important visual details that cannot be understood from the main audio track alone.
+The audio description must be synchronised with the time-based media by an application device linked to the media player.

+**Note 1:** the audio description of a video provides information about actions, characters, scene changes, on-screen text and other visual content.

+**Note 2:** in standard audio description, narration is added during pauses in the dialogue (see also extended audio description).

+**Note 3:** when all the information in the video is already given in the audio track, no additional audio description is required.

 ### B

 #### Biological characteristics